 It consists of sharp blades in the shape of small wheels arranged closely side by side.
 A classic design has these attached to a long handle with a curved slatted hood that fits over the blades.

-The handle acts as a device for holding the wheels together, as something to keep your hands away from the blades, and something to press down on.
+More modern designs may have the set of blade wheels tucked inside a curved handle, which acts as a device for holding the wheels together, as something to keep your hands away from the blades, and something to press down on.

 You run the roller back and over whatever it is you want to mince.

-Some people say that some models aren’t very sharp, even when new, and just bruise and mutilate the hapless herbs, with no cutting happening.
+Some people say that some models aren’t very sharp, even when new, and just bruise and mutilate the herbs, with no cutting happening.
 Some people complain about too much of their herb getting stuck between the wheels.
-Even these people, however, admit that the tool be good for people with arthritis.
+Even these people, however, admit that the tool could be good for people with arthritis.

 Mezzaluna, Ulu Knife